seegg/barebone-demo/README.md

 hooks, the first is for accessing the state and the second is for accessing the actions.

 For actions, the first param is always the state of the store.
-The second is an optional param defined by the user and is used for passing in arguments when the action is called.
+Any number of optional params can be added for passing in arguments when the actions are called.

+After the store is created the state param for actions is hidden and only the user defined ones are exposed.

 ```ts
 import {createStore} from './barebone'